 Methods: The Licensee plans to conduct pre-construction surveys to document nesting activity (or lack thereof), which will support the development of appropriate mitigation measures (e.g., buffer distances, seasonal timing restrictions).
-Specifically, the Licensee will conduct surveys of bald and golden eagle nests prior to initiating construction, and will implement avoidance measures as appropriate depending on the results of the surveys.
+Specifically, the Licensee will conduct surveys of bald eagle, golden eagle, and prairie falcon nests for two breeding seasons prior to initiating construction, and will implement avoidance measures as appropriate depending on the results of the surveys.